n8mauer/LogarithmicAcademicSuccess/README.md

 These trends highlight the complexity of the dropout issue, influenced by economic, institutional, and demographic factors.
 This data underscores the need for targeted interventions to support at-risk student populations and improve overall graduation rates.

 ### Research Question
-Can an undergraduate student’s academic success be predicted based on several factors using Log-Log or Power-Log relationships?
+Can an undergraduate student’s academic success be predicted based on several factors using log-log or power-log relationships?

 ### Data Source
 The data can be found here: [Kaggle Dataset](https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention).